change-metrics/monocle/README.md

 The `config.yaml` file is used by the crawler and api services.

-If you want to crawl GitHub repositories, generate a personal access token on GitHub (w/o any specific rights) at https://github.com/settings/tokens.
+If you want to crawl GitHub public repositories, generate a personal access token on GitHub (w/o any specific rights) at https://github.com/settings/tokens.
+In case of GitHub private repositories, see the [GitHub private repositories](#github-private-repositories) section.

 Then create the config file `etc/config.yaml`.
 Here is an example your could start with.
 Make sure to replace `<github_token>` by your personal access token: